Have questions about the Brazos Student Loan? We've answered some of the most common questions below!

 Once you submit your application, your credit will be pulled (hard credit pull) in order to pre-approve you for the loan.
 This pre-approval is typically an instant decision.
 Once you are pre-approved, you will be asked to upload documents to verify income, cost of attendance, and residency.
 We estimate the process could take a few weeks, depending upon when you are applying for the loan.
 Having the documentation ready when you apply will help speed up the process.
 Once you have uploaded your documents and they have been approved, we will request certification from your school.

 Once the school has certified the loan and you have accepted the loan, funds will be disbursed to the school based on the school’s disbursement schedule.
-Schools typically certify loan requests just prior to the start of the school period.
+Schools typically certify loan requests just prior to the start of the school period in order to take into account any additional grant aid or scholarships you may receive.
 For a standard academic year, disbursements are typically set with half of the loan amount be disbursed just prior to the start of the fall semester and the other half just prior to the start of the spring semester.

 When will I have to start making payments on my loan?